-Why Choose MedStar Georgetown Transplant Institute's Center for Liver and Pancreas Surgery for my Liver Disease Treatment
+Why Choose MedStar Health Center for Liver and Pancreas Surgery for my Liver Disease Treatment

 - Superior outcomes: The Transplant Institute and International Center for Liver Diseases is proud to report the best outcomes in the region.
 Our program has been recognized by the Scientific Registry of Transplant Recipients for the highest patient and graft one-year survival rates in the mid-Atlantic region (95.7 percent each).

 - Innovation: our surgeons have pioneered new techniques in liver transplantation, including split-liver transplants, where one liver is divided and transplanted in to two recipients

 - Teamwork: our staff displays remarkable teamwork and offers patients the best possible care from a transplant team of different health professionals.